-Purchasing Terms and Conditions of Bo Parts GmbH
+Purchasing Terms and Conditions of Bo Parts Solutions GmbH & Co.
+KG

 1.1 These Purchasing Terms and Conditions shall apply to all current and future purchases and orders of goods, deliveries of products and other services of all kinds such as, for example, technical services, rendered by the aforementioned enterprises (referred to in the following as the Customer).

 1.2.
 Solely these Purchasing Terms and Conditions shall apply; any terms and conditions of the contractor (referred to in the following as the Supplier ) shall not be recognised unless the Customer expressly consents to their application.
 The General Purchasing Terms and Conditions of the Customer shall also apply if the Customer is aware of any contrary or different purchasing terms and conditions of the Supplier and nevertheless accepts deliveries of products by the Supplier without reservation.

 1.3 Any deviations, changes or additions to these purchasing terms and conditions must be in writing.